silviana-hs/aws-lambda-environmental-variables-from-aws-secrets-manager/README.md

+> Note: the aws cdk code in this fork is not tested because I'm not using aws cdk, but I've made some changes based on my guesses

 # Creating AWS Lambda environment variable from AWS Secrets Manager

 [AWS Lambda](https://aws.amazon.com/lambda/) layers and extensions are used by third-party software providers for monitoring Lambda functions.
 A monitoring solution needs environmental variables to provide configuration information to send metric information to an endpoint.